alisw/alibuild/README.rst

 bits
 ========

 Bits is a tool to build, install and package large software stacks.
-It originates from the aliBuild tool, originally developed to simplify building and installing ALICE / ALFA software and attempts to make it more general and usable for other communities that share similar problems and have overlapp ing dependencies.
+It originates from the aliBuild tool, originally developed to simplify building and installing ALICE / ALFA software and attempts to make it more general and usable for other communities that share similar problems and have overlapping dependencies.

 Instant gratification with::

-    pip install bits
-     or
-    git clone git@github.com:bitsorg/bits.git; cd bits; export PATH=$PWD:$PATH; cd ..
+    $ git clone git@github.com:bitsorg/bits.git; cd bits; export PATH=$PWD:$PATH; cd ..
-    git clone git@github.com:bitsorg/general.bits.git
+    $ git clone git@github.com:bitsorg/alice.bits.git
-    bits init -c general
+    $ cd alice.bits
+    $ cat bits.rc
+[bits]
+  organisation=ALICE

+[ALICE]
+  pkg_prefix=VO_ALICE
+  sw_dir=../sw
+  repo_dir=.
+  search_path=bits,general,simulation,hepmc,analysis,ml

+    Review and customise bits.rc file (in particular, sw_dir location where all output will be stored), then

-    bits build ROOT
+    $ bits build ROOT
-    bits enter ROOT/latest
+    $ bits enter ROOT/latest
-    root -b
+    $ root -b

 Full documentation at: